3C277.1 e-MERLIN workshop: Part 1 - Calibration

 Hurray, there's some structure here!

-As a test, QUESTION 6 What do the plots of amplitude against uv distance tell you?
-Answer The visibility amplitudes for the phase ref are constant as a function of projected baseline length ($uv$ distance in metres), showing that it is point-like at e-MERLIN resolutions.
+QUESTION 6: What do the plots of amplitude against $uv$ distance tell you?
+Answer The visibility amplitudes for the phase reference are constant as a function of projected baseline length (uv distance in metres), indicating that it appears point-like at e-MERLIN resolutions.

-The amplitudes are noisiest out to 130km as these are the Defford baselines which are less sensitive.
-There's a little data which is anomalously low but this is ok as the target is bright.
+The amplitudes are noisiest out to 130km, as these are the Defford baselines, which are less sensitive.
+There is some data that is anomalously low, but this is acceptable since the target is bright.

-The target has higher amplitudes on shorter baselines, showing that it has structure on scales larger than 50mas, and has complex structure on the long baselines.
+The target exhibits higher amplitudes on shorter baselines, suggesting that it has structure on scales larger than 50 mas and complex structure on the longer baselines.

 3I.
 Split out target (script step 14)